” He divided the sea,

 I have been working for many years in the field of oceanography instrumentation and metrology and this is my experience I want to share.

 I couldn’t find any precise definition of the word SALINOMETRY anywhere.
 So, I tried to give it by myself:

 Salinometry – is the process of the laboratory measurements of the practical salinity of seawater samples with a salinometer.

-Since the subject of salinometry is the seawater, I will dwell on such topics as the salinity and other physical parameters of the seawater, history of the measurement of salinity and common methods in the oceanographic practice.
+Since the subject of salinometry is the seawater, I will dwell on such topics as the salinity and other physical parameters of the seawater, history of the measurement of salinity and common methods in oceanographic practice.
 I hope that some notes and miscellaneous information about all aspects connected with seawater salinity will also be interesting.
 If you have any questions, suggestions, prepositions and interesting information to share please be free to contact me.

 I dedicate this website with great respect to Thomas Dauphinee, a remarkable engineer and scientist, who worked in the National Research Council of Canada in Ottawa.
-The man who developed the first industrial high precision laboratory salinometer AUTOSAL (often called “the Canadian salinometer”), which for 40 years and still nowadays keeps highest standard in oceanography, the man who introduced one of the basic relationship for the Practical Salinity Scale 1978 and the man who received no awards from oceanographic community for his important contribution to science and great work in this field.
+The man who developed the first industrial high precision laboratory salinometer AUTOSAL (often called “the Canadian salinometer”), which for 40 years and still nowadays keeps the highest standard in oceanography, the man who introduced one of the basic relationships for the Practical Salinity Scale 1978 and the man who received no awards from oceanographic community for his important contribution to science and great work in this field.
 He is worth his salt.
 Thanks, Tim!